Rifle council candidate may not meet residency requirement

 Rifle city code requires that, to be eligible to run for council, a candidate must be a U.S. citizen and must have resided in the city for one full year prior to the election — in this case, since Nov.
 2, 2020.

-Demicell was not immediately available for comment on the matter Tuesday.
+Demicell did not return a phone message seeking comment on the matter.

 Demicell is vying for one of five City Council seats along with incumbents Clint Hostettler, Sean Strode and Joe Carpenter, and first-time candidates Chris Bornholdt, Derek Davis, Tamara Degler and Alicia Gresley.